Kenneth L. Herman, Ph.D.: Professional Website

 The Counseling Center provides individual, couple, family, and group psychotherapy services to children, adolescents, and adults.
 Our counseling is guided by a line of research that identified a number of characteristics correlated with adult success.
 These are termed the "Success Attributes" and the published papers are available for download on our research web page.

 We believe in the team concept and frequently consult with other professionals (e.g., psychiatrists, working with our clients).
 For more information, please see our Research and Theoretical Orientation pages.
 Our services include:

 - Family counseling

 - Parent education (The "Parent Challenge" program).

-- ADHD/life coaching skill program to improve self-discipline, organization, and time management.
+- ADHD counseling to improve self-discipline, organization, and time management.

 Team Approach: We strongly believe in a team approach and we invite clients to include significant others (parent, partner, therapist, psychiatrist, etc.) when appropriate.
 During assessments, we invite referring professionals to join our team for our internal case conferences.
 We consult regularly with other professionals that include: